reside-ic/reside-ic.github.io/content/blog/debugging-dde.md

 ## Secondary Flailings

 The next level of desperation involved dumping every member of the object at intervals with `Rprintf`.
-This revealed some corruption at the end of the code, surely evidence of some bad memory writes!
-Wrong again - they were tracked down to different, but very acceptable behaviour as the object had already been freed and deconstructed by then, so could rightly return undefined values.
+This revealed some apparent corruption - surely evidence of some bad memory writes!
+Wrong again.
+This time it was a bug in my debugging, as the object had been freed by then so could rightly return undefined values.

-But this did expose a genuine difference between platforms in a variable; narrowed down to the `while` loop above, which terminated early (or didn't get entered at all), under certain 32-bit circumstances.
-Printing things within the loop - or sometimes before it - sometimes changed the behaviour and made things work, but it would be poor form to submit a PR that claims to fix a functional problem by printing a ton of waffle before-hand.
+However, printing everything at regular points eventually did expose a genuine difference between platforms in one index variable; its value seemed to differ across platforms immediately after the `while` loop above, which must have terminated early (or didn't get entered at all), under certain 32-bit circumstances.
+Printing things within the loop - or before it - somtimes changed the behaviour and made things work, but it would be poor form to submit a PR that claims to fix a functional problem by printing a ton of waffle before-hand.

-My github commit titles around this time are telling. **Total Confusion Reigns** towards **Wits' End** and later a  **Deeper Confusion** that's somehow worse than the previous *total* one.
+My [github commit](https://github.com/mrc-ide/dde/commits/i14_win32) titles around this time are telling. **Total Confusion Reigns** towards **Wits' End** and later a  **Deeper Confusion** that's somehow worse than the previous *total* one.
 Eventually, as hope ebbed away, the crucial summit arrived at a commit aptly named **Another bizarre effort**.

 The question now moves from "why *doesn't* it work" to, "why *does* it":-

 ```
-cond = (a>0) && (b>0);
+bool cond = (a>0) && (b>0);
 while (((a>0) && (b>0)) || cond) {
   // a and b may get changed
   cond = (a>0) && (b>0);